 If you answered “yes” to any of those questions, you’re likely ready to be your own boss.
 Welcome aboard—you’ve come to the right place.

-At Foundr, our mission is to “bring true entrepreneurial education to the masses to drive humanity forward.”
+At foundr, our purpose is to “accelerate people’s growth and future through entrepreneurship.”
 We’re here to help you ditch the beaten path and find success on your journey—being your own boss.

 We won’t lie: it’s a grind.
 But it’s oh-so-worth-it.